 You can set the spring function independently for the main and sub patterns.
 Use the following procedure.

-1 In the M/E-1 >Wipe menu, select HF5 'Main Modify.'
+- 1 In the M/E-1 >Wipe menu, select HF5 'Main Modify.'

+The Main Modify menu appears.

-2 Press [Spring], turning it on.
+- 2 Press [Spring], turning it on.